 The Directive goes beyond sanctioning the employer to protect migrant workers from the consequences of withdrawal of the authorisation to work, in situations in which the employer's work authorisation is withdrawn for reasons that range from insolvency and employing undocumented workers to violating legal obligations regarding social security, taxation, labour rights, working conditions, or terms of employment as provided for in applicable law and/or collective agreement.
-Such provision holds particular importance since it protects migrant workers' legitimate expectations in those Member States that link the withdrawal of work authorisations to violations of labour law and working conditions.
-Additionally, the Directive provides that, in situations in which the main contractor and any intermediate subcontractor have not undertaken any due diligence with regard to a subcontractor's infringements of the Directive, the Member State may sanction the main or intermediate contractor or make them liable for compensation or back pay owed by the subcontractor.
+Such provision holds particular importance since it protects migrant workers' legitimate expectations in those Member States that link the withdrawal of work authorisations to violations of labour law and working conditions without having to choose between claiming their rights and the realisation of such expectations.29 Additionally, the Directive provides that, in situations in which the main contractor and any intermediate subcontractor have not undertaken any due diligence with regard to a subcontractor's infringements of the Directive, the Member State may sanction the main or intermediate contractor or make them liable for compensation or back pay owed by the subcontractor.